 - The use of recycled and innovative materials

-- Focus on the circular economy and the associated recycling of our own products
+- Focus on the circular economy and the associated recycling of our products

 - Climate-neutral shipping and use of recycled packaging materials

-In order for a company to be able to achieve climate neutrality with the help of CO2 compensation, its own emissions, which are caused by all internal company processes, must first be calculated .
-This is where the Greenhouse Gas Protocol comes into play, which is defined as a standardized accounting that calculates greenhouse gases for the first time.
-In this way, the different gases such as carbon dioxide (CO2), nitrous oxide (N2O; also laughing gas), methane (CH4) and water vapor (H20) can all be taken into account, converted and summarized in a CO2 equivalent .
-This standardization is very important, because the calculated measured value reveals the extent to which the emitted greenhouse gases affect global warming (in a fixed period of 100 years).
+For a company to achieve climate neutrality with the help of CO2 compensation, its emissions, which are caused by all internal company processes, must first be calculated.
+This is where the Greenhouse Gas Protocol comes into play, defined as a standardised accounting that calculates greenhouse gases for the first time.
+In this way, the different gases such as carbon dioxide (CO2), nitrous oxide (N2O; also laughing gas), methane (CH4) and water vapour (H20) can all be taken into account, converted and summarised in a CO2 equivalent.
+This standardisation is essential because the calculated, measured value reveals the extent to which the emitted greenhouse gases affect global warming (in a fixed period of 100 years).

-So-called emission certificates are then purchased either on an international trading market or directly from climate protection projects in which CO2 is bound or saved.
+So-called emission certificates are then purchased on an international trading market or directly from climate protection projects in which CO2 is bound or saved.
 These can be, for example, reforestation or compost projects, but also renewable energy projects such as solar power or hydropower.
-One certificate corresponds to the amount of one tonne of CO2 equivalent .
-Where this project is located is irrelevant - for the climate it is not decisive where emissions are emitted or saved, since greenhouse gases are distributed worldwide in the atmosphere.
+One certificate corresponds to the amount of one ton of CO2 equivalent.
+Where this project is located is irrelevant - for the climate, it is not decisive where emissions are emitted or saved since greenhouse gases are distributed worldwide in the atmosphere.

-Numerous climate protection projects that have a positive impact on the environment and society can only be funded and implemented on the basis of the compensation payment from the company.
-There are a variety of different projects that companies can support...
+Numerous climate protection projects, which positively affect the environment and society, can only be supported and realised due to the compensation payments made by companies.
+There is a wide variety of projects that companies can help, including:

-- Social or community projects such as access to clean water or the construction of cooking stoves
+- Social or community projects include access to clean water or the construction of cooking stoves.

-- Forestry and nature conservation projects aimed at reforestation of forests, prevention of deforestation or renaturation of moors
+- Forestry and nature conservation projects aimed at reforestation, preventing deforestation, or restoring moors.

-Many of these climate protection projects are implemented in countries of the Global South and make a relevant contribution to sustainable development locally.
-In addition, supporting these projects promotes not only the positive effects on the global climate but also social development in the respective countries.
-On the one hand, companies from industrialized countries are not only committed to protecting our environment, but on the other hand they also make a decisive contribution to the social and economic development of developing countries.
+Many of these climate protection projects are implemented in countries of the global South and make a relevant contribution to sustainable development on-site.
+Furthermore, supporting these projects has positive effects on the global climate and promotes social development in the respective countries.
+In this way, companies from industrialised countries are committed to protecting our environment and contributing significantly to developing countries' social and economic development.

 How can the impact of compensation projects be ensured?

-In order to create a standard of transparency and credibility for the respective projects, international rules specify in detail how climate protection projects are to be carried out.
-Based on these quality standards, the climate effectiveness is documented and guaranteed, and companies can use these so-called offsetting standards (derived from carbon offsetting = CO2 compensation) to recognize the specific benefit of a specific project.
+International rules specify how climate protection projects are to be carried out to create a standard of transparency and credibility for the respective projects.
+Based on these quality standards, climate effectiveness is documented and guaranteed, and companies can use these so-called offsetting standards (derived from carbon offsetting = CO2 compensation) to recognise the specific benefit of a particular project.
 These include, for example, the disclosure of annual reports or whether the providers of the climate protection projects were involved in the project development.

-Important offsetting standards are, for example, the official standard for emission certificates , the Gold Standard for the Global Goals, the Fairtrade climate standard and the Verified Carbon Standard.
+Necessary offsetting standards are, for example, the official standard for emission certificates, the Gold Standard for the Global Goals, the Fairtrade climate standard and the Verified Carbon Standard.

-Of course, there are also many small climate protection projects and non-profit organizations that do not (yet) have international emission certificates and still make an important contribution that is worth supporting.
-Seals such as the GuideStar seal for transparency can provide an indication that the investment in climate protection is in the right place.
+Of course, many small climate protection projects and non-profit organisations still need international emission certificates and make a significant contribution worth supporting.
+Seals such as the GuideStar seal for transparency can indicate that the investment in climate protection is in the right place.

 CO2 compensation at Recozy - This is how we make our contribution

-Companies that are committed to climate neutrality and climate positivity and thereby promote climate protection take responsibility for their internal management and support sustainable development.
-We at Recozy also make our contribution to promoting environmental protection and we would like to go beyond climate neutrality and become a climate-positive company in the future.
+Companies that are committed to climate neutrality and positivity and promote climate protection take responsibility for their internal management and support sustainable development.
+We at Recozy also contribute to promoting environmental protection and would like to go beyond climate neutrality and become a climate-positive company.

-Our products are made from innovative and recycled materials - we rely on circular economy .
+Our products are made from innovative and recycled materials - we rely on a circular economy.
 We only use residues that are no longer used.
-In addition, we not only reduce the resulting CO2 emissions by ensuring short supply chains, but also manufacture our goods in additive manufacturing processes in our own digital manufactory on site in Germany.
-Production using 3D printing ensures high energy and resource efficiency - in addition, all products are only produced on demand .
+In addition, we reduce the resulting CO2 emissions by ensuring short supply chains and manufacturing our goods in additive manufacturing processes in our own digital manufactory on-site in Germany.
+Production using 3D printing ensures high energy and resource efficiency - in addition, all products are only produced on demand.
 This means that they are only made when our customers order them.
 At the end of their lifecycle, they can be returned to us free of charge and recycled to complete the circular economy.
-Our goods are packaged sustainably and shipped climate-neutrally with DHL GoGreen .
+Our goods are packaged sustainably and shipped climate-neutrally with DHL GoGreen.

-Recozy is already considered to be climate-neutral, which is why we work together with Climate Partner , with whose help we offset all emissions through certified climate protection projects.
+Recozy is already considered climate-neutral, which is why we work with Climate Partner, with whose help we offset all emissions through certified climate protection projects.
 So you can shop with a clear conscience: For every designer piece sold, we finance a small part of an environmental protection project.

-But we're not perfect yet.
-We are pursuing the goal of further reducing our emitted greenhouse gases and keeping our ecological footprint as small as possible.
-To this end, we and our partners are researching methods of how we can process and recycle other waste materials such as marine waste.
-Our mission: We not only want to compensate for our CO2 emissions, but also avoid them as far as possible and also make an active contribution to climate protection by becoming a climate-positive company in the near future.
+But we're still in progress.
+We aim to reduce our emitted greenhouse gases further and keep our ecological footprint as small as possible.
+To this end, we and our partners are researching methods to process and recycle other waste materials, such as marine waste.
+Our mission: We want to compensate for our CO2 emissions, avoid them as much as possible, and actively contribute to climate protection by becoming a climate-positive company.